GoTo logo.

 To ensure access to employment opportunities and accessible workspaces, GoTo welcomes applicants with disabilities to apply for open positions and invites accommodation requests in the hiring process.
 When such a request is made, GoTo has staff dedicated to facilitating needed accommodations in both the paperwork and interview phases of hiring.

-After a candidate is hired and becomes and employee, they have an assigned Human Resources Business Partner to whom they can address requests for accommodation at any time, which GoTo processes according to its accommodation policy.
+After a candidate is hired and becomes an employee, they have an assigned Human Resources Business Partner to whom they can address requests for accommodation at any time, which GoTo processes according to its accommodation policy.

 Built Environment

 With the adoption of this work-from-home policy and culture, GoTo has supported its employees through stipends for home office equipment and specific accommodations for disabilities.
-GoTo has committed to the following additional actions to support accessibility in its leased office spaces and its employees’ home offices:

-• Commitment 1: Ensure that any additional leased space includes accessibility features required under law.
+Commitment 2: Ensure that any additional leased space includes accessibility features required under law.

 Communications other than ICT

-For customers who want video-based, self-service troubleshooting and support options for GoTo Connect, GoTo has created a YouTube channel (https://www.youtube.com/c/GoToConnectSupport) with a library of searchable videos.
+For instance, for customers who want video-based, self-service troubleshooting and support options for GoTo Connect, GoTo has created a YouTube channel with a library of searchable videos.
 By default, these videos have optional real-time captions provided by YouTube.
 Additionally, to improve the viewer experience, GoTo has added captions of its own to some videos.

 Procurement of Goods, Services, and Facilities